Guide

 All models with Suunto App — direct sync to Intervals.icu.

-What about Apple Watch, Amazfit, and others?
+What about Apple Watch and other watches?

 Apple Watch doesn't sync directly with Intervals.icu.
 Use the HealthFit or RunGap app to automatically export workouts from Apple Health to Intervals.icu.
 Install the app, connect it to Intervals in settings — and workouts sync automatically.